Overview of Chronic Hepatitis

 (See also the American Association for the Study of Liver Disease’s practice guideline Diagnosis, Management, and Treatment of Hepatitis C and the U.S. Preventive Services Task Force’s clinical guideline Screening for Hepatitis C in Adults.)

-In addition, to identify asymptomatic patients, the Centers for Disease Control and Prevention (CDC) recommends testing all people born between 1945 and 1965 once for hepatitis C.
+In addition, to identify asymptomatic patients, the CDC recommends testing all people born between 1945 and 1965 once for hepatitis C.

 Liver function tests are needed if not previously done and include serum ALT, AST, alkaline phosphatase, and bilirubin.

 Aminotransferase elevations are the most characteristic laboratory abnormalities.
 Although levels can vary, they are typically 100 to 500 IU/L. ALT is usually higher than AST.
 Aminotransferase levels can be normal during chronic hepatitis if the disease is quiescent, particularly with HCV.

 Alkaline phosphatase is usually normal or only slightly elevated but is occasionally markedly high.

 Bilirubin is usually normal unless the disease is severe or advanced.

 However, abnormalities in these laboratory tests are not specific and can result from other disorders, such as alcoholic liver disease, recrudescent acute viral hepatitis, and primary biliary cirrhosis.

 If laboratory results are compatible with hepatitis, viral serologic tests are done to exclude HBV and HCV (see Table: Hepatitis B Serology* and Hepatitis C Serology).
 Unless these tests indicate viral etiology, further testing is required.